 The course provides an introduction to the main issues involved in designing social science research, and is intended for students from a wide range of social science disciplines.
 Research design calls for decisions about how the research should be carried out, about what kind of data should be collected and analysed, and about how inferences should be drawn if the aims of the research are to be realised.

 I am broadly interested in the policy-making process for issues related to the governance of science, technology and innovation; the promotion and management of interdisciplinary research; and research evaluation and the assessment of research impact.
+Students have nominated me for the EUSA Best Supervisor Award on three occasions.
 I would be happy to discuss supervising in any of the following topics: Science and public policy; Research policy; Research impact; Knowledge exchange; Knowledge brokerage; The practice of interdisciplinarity; Theorising the integrative method.

 Find out more about the programmes that I am involved with: